Over 60% of websites run on a CMS today, while many businesses still prefer custom-built sites for full control.

 Custom development considers security in each situation, ensuring your website has enough protection.

-Design and Branding
+6. Design & Branding

 A CMS often provides a selection of themes and templates that have already been created and may be modified to fit your brand.
 This may be useful if you’re working with a small budget or need more design knowledge.
-The modification choices could be constrained, and your website might resemble others that use the same theme.

 On the other hand, a custom website gives the user total control over the branding and design.
 You can collaborate with a skilled designer to produce a one-of-a-kind, custom look that precisely matches your company identity.

-Functionality and Features
+7. Functionality & Features

 CMS platforms frequently have a wide range of integrated features and functionality.
 These can be modules, extensions, and plugins that enable you to expand the functionality of your website without writing a lot of code.
 However, these options may have limitations, and not all plugins may be available for your specific CMS.